 Furthermore, you can assign Guided Reading Mode to all students in your class or to individual students.
 If you would like to enable it for specific students, select "Individual Students" under" Enable Guided Reading Mode" and select those students' names.

-If you already created an assignment, double check whether you enabled guided reading mode by looking for the Guided Reading label in the corner of the image for the assignment.
-You can see this on the assignments page or assignment dashboard.
+If you already created an assignment, you can double check whether you enabled GRM by looking for the Guided Reading flag in the corner of the image for the assignment on your Assignments page or the assignment Dashboard.

 Didn't enable Guided Reading Mode at first, but want to enable it now?
 Check out this help article: Can I edit, enable, or disable Guided Reading Mode on an existing assignment?